-The fair value of share-based compensation is determined using the Black-Scholes option-pricing model and management's assumptions as disclosed in note 9.
+The fair value of share-based compensation is determined using the Black-Scholes option-pricing model and management's assumptions as disclosed in note 9 to the interim consolidated financial statement of the Company.
 When a stock option is exercised, the Company recognizes an increase in its share capital equivalent to the consideration paid by the option holder and the fair value amount previously recognized in equity reserve.
 The fair value of any stock options granted to directors, officers and employees of the Company is recorded as an expense over the vesting period of the options with a corresponding increase in equity reserve.